J. Glen White, Ph.D.

 1991 to 1996: Adjunct faculty at University of Arkansas at Little Rock.
 Courses taught included:

 - Projective Personality Assessment

 HONORS AND AWARDS:

-· Presenter and planning committee member for Wellness Changes Everything, a wellness retreat at Camp Mitchell on Petit Jean mountain, Arkansas for educating and promoting personal change toward greater holistic health.
-Focus on psychological aspects of wellness.
+- Presenter and planning committee member for Wellness Changes Everything, a wellness retreat at Camp Mitchell on Petit Jean Mountain, Arkansas for educating and promoting personal change toward greater holistic health.